 Estate plans - specifying how an estate should be distributed

 The default in Voyant is to assume that on death, husband and wife leave everything to each other.
-If this is not the case, you can add an Estate plan by clicking the + button at bottom right of your screen and clicking on Estate plans.
+If this is not the case, you can add an Estate plan by clicking the + button at bottom right of your Dashboard screen and clicking on Estate plans.
 The Estate Plan screen will show you the projected estate at the client's mortality, and you can then specify how much of the estate should go to Charity, the Spouse or Other, and alter the order in which these distributions are made.
 Clicking on the % field will enable you to toggle between a % or a Monetary amount.

 mceclip2.png